Dorraine Zief Law Library

 California Materials

-The law library maintains a comprehensive print and online collection of California primary and secondary legal materials, including state codes, case law, regulations and other administrative agency materials, treatises, practice guides, and monographs.
+The law library maintains a comprehensive collection of California primary and secondary legal materials, including: California state codes, California case law, California regulations and administrative agency materials, and California specific secondary sources.

 Reference Material and Open Reserve